-This section will cover preliminary foundation recommendations for the construction of a one-story slab-on-grade Fire Station Building proposed to be constructed on either Project Site 'A' or Project Site 'B' located adjacent to the intersection of 119th Street and Morgan Street in the City of Chicago.
-Illinois.
-The foundation recommendations provided in this section of this geotechnical report are for the preliminary Project Site 'B' which soil borings B-1 to B-5 were drilled and sampled by SEECO Consultants, Inc. Based on the loose sandy soils encountered within the upper 10 feet of the soil profile in borings B-1 to B-5, this project site is feasible to construct the new one story slab on grade Fire Station Building with a conventional shallow foundation system consisting of exterior continuous wall footings and interior isolated spread footings, however ground improvement techniques will be required.
-Deep foundation systems such as caissons or driven piling can be utilized to support the proposed building but these foundation systems would have construction costs far greater than the ground improvement techniques with conventional shallow foundation system recommended below.
+This section covers the foundation recommendations for the construction of the one-story slab-on-grade Fire Station Building proposed to be constructed on the Project Site located at the northwest corner of 119th Street and Morgan Street in the City of Chicago, Illinois.
+Based on the loose sandy soils encountered within the upper 10 feet of the soil profile in borings B-3 and B-5 to B-10 drilled and sampled within the proposed building footprint area, this project site is feasible to construct the new one story slab on grade Fire Station Building with a conventional shallow foundation system consisting of exterior continuous wall footings and interior isolated spread footings, however ground improvement techniques will be required.

+Deep foundation systems such as caissons or driven piling can be utilized to support the proposed building but these foundation systems would have construction costs far greater than the ground improvement techniques with conventional shallow foundation system recommended below due to the use of structural floor slabs supported by grade beams and caissons or piling.

 The estimated applied service (DL+LL) column loads will be approximately 150 kips and the estimates applied service (DL+LL) wall loads will be approximately 5 kips per linear foot.
 The concrete first floor slab will be designed for HS20 firetruck loading conditions which is approximately 250 psf service firetruck live loading.
+The loading conditions referenced above were provided by Ms. Kathy Thalmann, Design Project Manager for the Public Building Commission of Chicago for this project to the principal author of this report Mr. Matthew Boladz, P.E. of SEECO Consultants, Inc., Project Geotechnical Engineer on 10/17/2018

-Based on the loose poorly graded sand with little silt to clayey silty sand encountered in all five (5) soil borings (B-1 to B-5) to approximate depths of 9.5 feet to 10 feet below the existing grade level, it is recommended to use these ground improvement techniques which are 1) Vibro-Compaction (vibroflotation) or 2) Remove, Replace and Recompact the insitu sandy soil to densify the insitu upper sandy soils.
+Based on the loose poorly graded sand with little silt to clayey silty sand to silty sand encountered in all seven (7) soil borings (B-3, B-5 to B-10) to approximate depths of 9.5 feet to 10 feet below the existing grade level, it is recommended to use either of these ground improvement techniques which are option 1) Vibro-Compaction (vibroflotation) or as an alternative option 2) Remove, Replace and Recompact the insitu sandy soil to densify the insitu upper sandy soils.
 Details for each ground improvement technique are provided below.
-It is recommended to utilize one of these ground improvement techniques within the foundation and floor slab areas respectively based on the above mentioned loading conditions.
+It is recommended to utilize one of these ground improvement techniques within the foundation and floor slab areas respectively based on the above mentioned loading conditions and also pavement areas exposed to firetruck loading conditions.